Q I heard herbal tonics should be taken in spring and autumn—is that principle still valid today?

 Q

-I have hypothyroidism.
-Can I take a tonic?
-My fatigue is severe.
+I have hypothyroidism and I'm very fatigued—can I take a herbal tonic?

 #Comorbidities